 I also used the Migration Assistant, found on the Mac to copy my hard drive to the SSD before I began the process and it worked great.
 BTW – It might just be me, but the additional components don’t seem to add any weight to the laptop, which is a plus.
 So far so good and I am enjoying the new speed.

-Thinking about updating your laptop? ?
+Thinking about updating your laptop ?
 Have you done something similar?
 Do you have a story to share?
-Let me know in the comments below and thanks for reading.
+Let me know on Twitter and thanks for reading.